A few months ago marked our one year anniversary of living here in lovely Wellington.

 11. Waterfront – Free

 I’d recommend a wander down by the waterfront as a point of interest in its own right (check out sculptures like Water Whirler and Solace of the Wind, take in the harbour views and the City to Sea bridge).
-It’s also a nice alternative route across the city, say if you’re crossing from the Station or Lambton Quay to Te Papa or Courtenay Place.
+It’s also a nice alternative route across the city, say if you’re crossing from the railway station or Lambton Quay to Te Papa or Courtenay Place.

-12. The Great War Exhibition
+12. The Great War Exhibition (Closing December 2018 – see update below)

 You’re rather spoiled for WWI history in Wellington.
 Not only is there Gallipoli at Te Papa, but also The Great War Exhibition, created by Sir Peter Jackson (him again!).
 Given the large thematic overlap and similar realistic/immersive dioramas, seeing both is probably best reserved for those who especially love history or are eager to learn more about this period.